I like hard SF and no longer mind fantasy / soft SF that much.

 (later) Mind of my Mind and Clay's Ark are gripping thrillers with honest, good SF inside.
 She's an incredible writer.
 I really want to read the rest of hers.
 And I've still never gotten around to Kindred, her most famous book.

-*Permutation City* was really good, if heavy. *Schild's Ladder* was good. *Distress* was really great, too.
+Permutation City was really good, if heavy.
+Schild's Ladder was good.
+Distress was really great, too.
 His short story collections are EPIC, some of the most awesome SF ever.
-His stories are some of the best for convincing people that modern SF has some meaning & depth to it.
-But, some of them are so dry or heavy on physics that you lose people, too.

 Meta-engineering and gratuitous sex, like Niven.
 The most memorable part of Titan was two girls' months long climb up a tree-covered 50 mile tall ventilation shaft inside a huge living moon.
 Not really hard SF.
 Kind of 70s.
 I should give him another try really.

-(later) I went back and found that I love a bunch of his stories. *Equinoctal* and *Phantom of Kansas* are both unforgettable.
-I read the *Barbie Murders* collection and there weren't any other big standouts, though.
-I should reread his *Titan* series and other novels, too.
+(later) I went back and found that I love a bunch of his stories.
+Equinoctal and Phantom of Kansas are both unforgettable.
+I read the Barbie Murders collection and there weren't any other big standouts, though.
+I should reread his Titan series and other novels, too.
+Persistence of Vision is a classic.

 Ugh.
 Some of them are ok but generally, they're really dated.
 His later work absolutely sucks.
 Don't waste your time.
 I'd recommend reading just the first three Foundation books and a few of the robot stories to get the idea.
 That is enough.
 Definitely don't waste time reading the extended Foundation series, or the Robot City books, and definitely do NOT read Azazel.